ProfessorKazarinoff/MATLAB-Arduino-ESP8266-IoT/README.md

-# MATLAB-Arduino-ESP8266-IoT
+﻿# MATLAB-Arduino-ESP8266-IoT
 A student project for ENGR114 at Portland Community College.
 Uses MATLAB connected to an Arudino over serial to control an ESP8266 over serial that can connect over WiFi to an IoT server.

 ## Problem Statement:
 Wirelessly upload light sensor data using an Arduino connected to an ESP8266 over serial.

 ### Assumptions:
-No admin access on PC's, students can’t install drivers or new software.
+No admin access on college computers, students can’t install drivers or new software.
+Wifi network requires student username and student G#.

 ## Summary:
 - Assemble Hardware